-- a) the Generating Facility qualifies for Simplified Interconnection; or - b) the Generating Facility can be made to qualify for Interconnection with Supplemental Review determining any potential additional requirements; or - c) if neither a nor b, provides the cost estimate and schedule for performing an Interconnection Study.
+- b) the Generating Facility can be made to qualify for Interconnection with Supplemental Review determining any potential additional requirements; or - c) if neither a nor b, provides the cost estimate and schedule for performing an Interconnection Study.

-In-rush Current: The current determined by the In-rush Current Test.
+In-rush Current: The current determined by the In-rush Current test.